AdyRock/SwitchBotBLEHub/readme.md

     ```

 3. In the Tools - Boards manager select the esp32 by Espressif Systems v 1.0.4
-4. Then select the board type as ESP32 Arduino - ESP 32 Dev Module.
+4. Then select the board type as ESP32 Arduino - ESP32 Dev Module.
 5. Next, change the Tools - Partion Scheme to Minimal SPIFFS (1.9MB App with OTA/190KB SPIFFS ).
 This allows the programs size to fit on the board plus leave room for the bootloader.
 6. You will need to install the following libraries into your system from the Sketch - Include Library menu: